long9930/cprimernotes/cpp_notes/chapter4.md

 i + j = k;     // error: arithmetic expressions are rvalues ci = k;        // error: ci is a const (nonmodifiable) lvalue
 ```

+* The result of an assignment is its left-hand operand, which is an lvalue.
+* The type of the result is the type of the left-hand operand.
-If the types of the left and right operands differ, the right-hand operand is converted to the type of the left:
+* If the types of the left and right operands differ, the right-hand operand is converted to the type of the left:
 ```cpp
 k = 0;          //  result: type int, value 0
 k = 3.14159;    //  result: type int, value 3